SettleMint

 Session cache and role changes

 A user's role is part of their session cache key.
-When a claim change at the IdP changes a user's role, the cached session must be invalidated for the new authorization to take effect — otherwise stale authorization can persist.
+When a claim change at the IdP changes a user's role, the platform must invalidate the cached session for the new authorization to take effect.
+Without invalidation, stale authorization persists.
 Account for cache invalidation when you rely on claim-driven promotion or demotion.

 OpenShift parity

 Chart changes must stay deployable to on-prem OpenShift clusters.
 When you add or change OIDC values, mirror them in values-openshift.yaml, the canonical OpenShift override example, in the same change.
-Source the client secret through the cluster's secret mechanism (for example Conjur-injected secrets) rather than chart literals.
+Source the client secret, and the apiKey when OIDC wallet verification is enabled, through the cluster's secret mechanism (for example Conjur-injected secrets) rather than chart literals.

 Rollout checklist